Jean-Paul Belmondo

 Jean-Paul Charles Belmondo ([ʒɑ̃pɔl ʃaʁl(ə) bɛlmɔ̃do]; 9 April 1933 – 6 September 2021) was a French actor.
-Initially associated with the New Wave of the 1960s, he was a major French film star for several decades from the 1960s onward.
+Initially associated with the New Wave of the 1960s, he was a major French film star for several decades from the 1960s onward, frequently portraying police officers and criminals in action thriller films.
 His best known credits include Breathless (1960), That Man from Rio (1964), Pierrot le Fou (1965), Borsalino (1970), and The Professional (1981).
-He was most notable for portraying police officers in action thriller films and became known for his unwillingness to appear in English-language films, despite being heavily courted by Hollywood.
-An undisputed box-office champion like Louis de Funès and Alain Delon of the same period, Belmondo attracted nearly 160 million spectators in his 50-year career.
-Between 1969 and 1982, he played four times in the most popular films of the year in France: The Brain (1969), Fear Over the City (1975), Animal (1977), Ace of Aces (1982), being surpassed on this point only by Louis de Funès.
-The popularity of Jean-Paul Belmondo as actor is mainly due to the characters he interpreted in his movies, loving to highlight the viril man, fighter, but also brave and heroic, which appealed to a wide audience in France but also abroad.
+An undisputed box-office champion along with Louis de Funès and Alain Delon, Belmondo attracted nearly 160 million viewers over his 50-year career.
+Between 1969 and 1982, he starred in four most popular films of the year in France, surpassed only by de Funès: The Brain (1969), Fear Over the City (1975), Animal (1977), Ace of Aces (1982).

-During his career, he was called the French counterpart of actors such as James Dean, Marlon Brando, and Humphrey Bogart.
-Described as an icon and national treasure of France, Belmondo was seen as an influential actor of French cinema and an important figure in shaping European cinema.
+Belmondo frequently played heroic, brave, and virile characters, which made him popular with a wide audience both in France and abroad.
+Despite being heavily courted by Hollywood, Belmondo refused to appear in English-language films.
+During his career, he was called the French counterpart of actors such as James Dean, Marlon Brando and Humphrey Bogart.
+Described as an icon and national treasure of France, Belmondo was seen as an influential actor in French cinema and an important figure in shaping European cinema.
 In 1989, Belmondo won the César Award for Best Actor for his performance in Itinéraire d'un enfant gâté.
 He was nominated for two BAFTA Awards throughout his career.
-In 2011 and then in 2017, he received a lifetime achievement honor: the Palme d'honneur during the Cannes Film Festival and a César d'honneur 42nd César Awards.
+In 2011, Belmondo received the Palme d'honneur at the Cannes Film Festival, and in 2017 he received the César d'honneur at the 42nd César Awards.